globe-and-citizen/layer8/README.md

   layer8_interceptor.initEncryptedTunnel({
     providers: [BACKEND_URLs], // An array of service providers you want to connect to
     proxy: PROXY_URL, // Your local proxy instance.
 Necessary only if the mode is "dev".
+    "staticPath": "/anything", // The path to serve static files from.
   }, "dev") // If omitted, the default, hardcoded, production proxy is used.
 }catch(err){
   console.log(".initEncryptedTunnel error: ", err)